just4jc/bot-education/Student-Resources/Labs/Node/Lab1_SetupCheck.md

 ## Instructions

 3. Open the "local dev" folder in VSCode.
+1. In terminal install packages with:
+  - `$npm install`
 3. Start the process in the command terminal (or use VSCode's integrated terminal with (type into the commmand prompt):
   - `$ node server.js`
 5. Start the emulator (make sure this is in your PATH or go to its folder) with: